 The promissory note issued to the borrower states a specific amount of interest to be paid on the money borrowed.
 In Most cases, software consulting companies pay interest on the amount of money borrowed from the lender.
 Some of the common interest terms ask companies to pay interests every six months.
 A company is required to keep an account of all the interests paid to the lender and the outstanding amount that is yet to be paid.
 When a company accrues interest, it debits interest expense and credits interest payable.
 When a company makes a payment on the principal balance and interest, it debits notes payable, interest expense and interest payable and credits cash.

 Both, accounts payable and notes payable are listed on a company’s balance sheet as a part of its liabilities.
 The balance sheet is a reflection of a company’s financial position at a given point.
 It is very important to managers and investors as they use the balance sheet to make important financial decisions regarding a company.
 Accounts payable and notes payable are used in coordination with other accounts on financial statements to calculate important financial ratios.

-Invoicera is an online invoicing software that is especially designed to cater to custom made needs of each type of enterprise, small business and freelancers.
-The 13+ years old online invoicing software is a complete package to cater to every aspect of business finances.
-From invoicing to tracking expenses or managing staff, every single business aspect can be managed efficiently.
-The custom made software for your business offers online accounts payable management as a part of the package and lets you keep a track of every penny that is owed to you or that your business owes.
-It makes calculating and analysing important financial ratios super easy.
-30+ online payment gateways helps receiving payments from the global clientele hassle free and cash flow super smooth.
-The additional features of grouping taxes or sending invoices in any language that your client prefers help retaining interest in the business and road to success a little less of a hassle.
+From invoicing to tracking business expenses or managing staff tasks, you can easily manage every single business activity.
+The custom invoice software for your business for Accounts receivable and accounts payable management lets you keep a track of every penny that is either owed to you or that your business owes.
+It makes calculating and analyzing important financial ratios super easy.
+30+ online payment gateways help to receive payments from the global clientele without much hassle and cash flow super smooth.
+The additional features of grouping taxes or sending invoices in any language that your client prefers help retaining an interest in the business and road to success a little less of a hassle.